OpeningDesign/OD_Marketing/Social/20201216 - entrearchitect/Entre Architect.md

 ...

 I'm excited about this approach.
 I think it would be great way for a firm to get help with their projects, but at the same time learning how to use an already established template, thus avoid reinventing the wheel.
-A template, furthermore, that will only gain in suffictication of the years and will always be open source.
+A template, furthermore, that will only gain in sophistication of years of improvement and feedback and will always be open source.

 Furthermore, it could be a win/win for firms, in that, I could see the potential of teaming up with other firms that share this template and processes, in order to applying for RFPs that might be outside a single firm's capabilities.